 After I’d eaten all the food, my grandmother would come by again and scoop up more food and pile it on my plate.
 She wouldn’t ask.
 She’d just dump it on, and I never stopped her.

-One day my wife asked me, after looking down at my stomach, “Why are you eating so much since we’ve been living here?
+One day, after looking down at my stomach, my wife asked me, “Why have you been eating so much since we’ve been living here?
 You never eat so much when I cook for you.”

-I simply shrugged my shoulders in response to my wife’s question.
-Nonetheless, the question lingered in my mind.
-It was the first step in my realizing my own Subconscious Fat.
+I shrugged my shoulders in response to my wife’s question, but the question lingered in my mind.
+It was the first step in my realization of my own Subconscious Fat.

 Subconscious Fat at Eye-level

-As a boy growing up, it was natural for me to model the behavior of the older men I was exposed to.
+As a boy, it was natural for me to model the behavior of the older men I was exposed to.
 They never said thank you to my grandmother, so I learned to do the same.
 However, I didn’t feel good about it.

 I went to my room and did whatever a typical fifteen-year-old does.
-I could still hear my grandmother and aunts talking down the hall from my room.
-Finally, after some time, with a few people coming in and out of the house, it was quiet.
-So, I figured I could watch TV again.
+I could still hear my grandmother and aunts talking down the hall.
+Finally, after some time, with a few people coming in and out of the house, it was quiet, so I figured I could watch TV again.

 As I was walking down the hall, I noticed someone was talking.
 Since it had been quiet, I slowed down to listen better.
 I viewed two aunts, listening attentively.
 My grandmother bragged, “When I cook, my grandson always eats all the food.”

-One of the aunts caught sight of me, noticing that I heard what was said, she smiled at me.
+One of the aunts caught sight of me and smiled at me, noticing that I had heard what was said.
 I coughed and continued to walk into the living room to watch TV, acting as if I hadn’t heard anything.
-As I watched TV, I smiled, thinking just like I might brag to friends about how many push-ups I can do; my grandmother brags to her sisters how I always eat all the food she cooks.
+As I watched TV, I smiled, thinking I might brag to friends about how many push-ups I could do; my grandmother brags to her sisters that I always eat all the food she cooks.

 Since I never said thank you, at a subconscious level, I was saying thank you by eating all the food.
 I indeed was grateful for my grandmother’s cooking, and I only knew how to express my gratitude by eating all the food.
 Even the extra spoonsful of rice and beans she’d bring over to my plate without asking.
 She’d just plop the leftover food on my plate, and I’d eat it all up because it was my way of not being an ungrateful grandson.

-After all, this was her taking care of me.
-This was how she expressed her love to me.
+After all, this was her taking care of me and how she expressed her love for me.
 She was never physically affectionate, rarely touching or hugging me.
 Instead, all her love for me was shown in the fact that she cooked, and I ate it.
 Without realizing it, I was caught up in this subconscious emotional and psychological exchange.

-I’d like to say that I had a conversation with her.
-That I told her how grateful I was for her cooking and how it was always appreciated, yet I might be eating a little less because I’ve been gaining weight.
+I’d like to say that I had a conversation with her, telling her how grateful I was for her cooking and how much I appreciated it.
+Yet I might be eating a little less because I’ve been gaining weight.
 But that’s not what happened.

 My wife and I soon found a house we could afford, so we moved out.
 Living in the new home, I started to eat less, so my weight was brought under control.